abdvila/dchq-docker-php-example/README.md

 <img src="screenshots/0-Containers%20Monitoring.png"  />
 </figure>

-Enabling the Continuous Delivery Workflow with Jenkins to Update the WAR File of the Running Application when a Build is Triggered
+Enabling the Continuous Integration Using Automated App Run
 ----------------------------------------------------------------------------------------------------------------------------------

-For developers wishing to follow the “immutable” containers model by rebuilding Docker images containing the application code and spinning up new containers with every application update, DCHQ provides an automated build feature that allows developers to automatically create Docker images from Dockerfiles or private GitHub projects containing Dockerfiles.
+For developers wishing to follow the “immutable” containers model by rebuilding Docker images containing the application code and spinning up new containers with every application update, DCHQ provides an automated image build and automated app run features that allow developers to automatically create Docker images from Dockerfiles or private GitHub projects containing Dockerfiles, and then spin up full LAMP stacks using the latest images by scheduling the appliction deployment and customizing the application lease.

-However, many developers may wish to *update the running application server containers with the latest Java WAR file* instead.
-For that, DCHQ allows developers to enable a continuous delivery workflow with Jenkins.
-This can be done by clicking on the **Actions** menu of the running application and then selecting **Continuous Delivery**.
-A user can select a Jenkins instance that has already been registered with DCHQ, the actual Job on Jenkins that will produce the latest WAR file, and then a BASH script plug-in to grab this build and deploy it on a running application server.
-Once this policy is saved, DCHQ will grab the latest WAR file from Jenkins any time a build is triggered and deploy it on the running application server.

-Developers, as a result will always have the latest Java WAR file deployed on their running containers in DEV/TEST environments.
+As explained in the Docker image build <a href="#building-the-docker-image-using-php56-apache">section</a>, a user can schedule two parallel builds for the PHP image (that's baseed on <a href="https://hub.docker.com/_/php/"> php:5.6-apache</a>).

+-   **latest**: one build will constantly override the latest tag with the latest changes commited to your GitHub project

+-   **{{date}}** or **{{timestamp}}**: a parallel build that will back up all the images created using either a formatted date or time-stamp for the tag name

+A user can then navigate to **Automate** > **App Run** and then click on the **+** button to create a new "Automated App Run" policy.
+A user can then complete the required fields - like:

+-   **App Name**: the name that will be given to the application deployed

+-   **Lease**: by default, an unlimited lease is selected.
+However an automated app run is most useful for DEV/TEST environments where users are expecting an already running application with the latest code every time they walk into the office in the morning.
+For that, users can provide a lease of 1-day or 1-week -- depending on their needs.

+-   **Blueprint**: a user can searche for an already created YAML-based application template (or blueprint) -- similar to the examples given in this project.

+-   **Cluster**: this is the cluster on which the application will be deployed.
+A user will only see a list of clusters to which he/she has been given access to.

+-   **Cron Expression**: the application deployment can be scheduled using these simple cron expressions.
+For example, 0 45 15 ? * MON-FRI will fire off the application deployment at 3:45pm UTC time between Monday-Friday.

+-   **Who Can Manage**: a user can provide granular entitlements here to dictate who else can manage this "App Run" policy.

 <figure>
 <img src="screenshots/0-Continuous%20Delivery.png"  />